Exact solutions for a coherent phenomenon of condensation in conservative Hamiltonian systems: Abstract

 \section{Abstract}

 While it is known that Hamiltonian systems may undergo a phenomenon of condensation akin to Bose-Einstein condensation, not all the manifestations of this phenomenon have been uncovered yet.
-In this work, we present a novel form of condensation in conservative Hamiltonian systems, which happens through coherent states and exploits the discreteness of our system.
-Both features markedly differ from well-known condensation processes in the literature.
-Our result is based on a deterministic approach to obtain exact explicit solutions representing the dynamical formation of condensates in finite time.
+In this work, we present a novel form of condensation in conservative Hamiltonian systems that stands out due to its evolution through highly coherent states.
+The result is based on a deterministic approach to obtain exact explicit solutions representing the dynamical formation of condensates in finite time.
 We reveal a dual-cascade behavior during the process, featuring inverse and direct transfer of conserved quantities across the spectrum.
-The direct cascade yields the excitation of high modes in finite time, a phenomenon quantified through the blow-up of Sobolev norms.
-We provide a fully analytic description of all the processes involved. \\
+The direct cascade yields the excitation of arbitrarily high modes in finite time, being associated with the formation of a small-scale coherent structure.
+We provide a fully analytic description of the processes involved. \\